BabySreeM/codsoft-task4/README.md

   - Selecting a category
   - Rating items from 1–5
   - Choosing the algorithm (`content` or `collaborative`)
-  - Viewing top recommendations with scores and reasons
+  - Viewing top recommendations with scores and reasons[web:12]

 ## Tech Stack